mongoose4791/gog-receipts/README.md

 ## Roadmap

 - Secure token storage using system keychain (e.g., keytar).
-- Improved receipt link discovery.
+- Improve receipt link discovery to use a more robust API-based approach instead of web scraping.